MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

    ### [Azure portal](#tab/azure-portal)

-   You can use the [SQL virtual machine resource](manage-sql-vm-portal.md) in the Azure portal to quickly identify SQL Server VMs that are using the Azure Hybrid Benefit.
+   You can use the [SQL virtual machines resource](manage-sql-vm-portal.md) in the Azure portal to quickly identify SQL Server VMs that are using the Azure Hybrid Benefit.

    ### [PowerShell](#tab/azure-powershell)